blog | xaluca tours

 What to do in Marrakech in 48 hours

 Marrakech is a vibrant and lively city in southern Morocco.
-Known for its history, architecture, and unique culture, it is a popular tourist destination for those seeking an authentic North African experience.
+Known for its history, architecture, and unique culture, it's a popular tourist destination for those seeking an authentic North African experience.
 If you only have 48 hours to visit Marrakech, there are plenty of things you can do to make the most of your time.

 In the afternoon, you can visit Marrakech's famous hammam baths.
 These traditional Moroccan baths are a great way to relax and rejuvenate after a day of sightseeing.
-After a hot bath and massage, you'll feel refreshed and ready to explore the city in the evening.
+After a hot bath and a massage, you'll feel refreshed and ready to explore the city in the evening.

 Jemaa el-Fnaa Square

-Koutoubia Mosque
+Koutoubia Mosque:

-Majorelle Garden
+Majorelle Garden:

 Bahia Palace: